Tarsha777/Tarsha777/README.md

 - 👋 Hi, I’m @Tarsha777
 - 👀 I’m interested in open source projects
 - 🌱 I’m currently learning python and java and html
-- 💞️ I’m looking to collaborate on mini projects and begginer projects
+- 💞️ I’m looking to collaborate on realtime projects.
 - 📫 How to reach me: ptst2005@gmail.com

 <!---